-These API functions are described in more detail in the Run-time ABI for the Arm Architecture.
+These API functions are described in more detail in the Run-time ABI for the Arm Architecture, see ABI for the Arm 32-bit Architecture.
 On the Armv6-M architecture, you must also provide thread-safe atomic helper functions.

 Support for Armv6-M atomic helper functions